axa-ch/web-toolkit/docs/design/ui_patterns/forms.md

 #Source

-Most research conducted lead one way other another to the book Web Form Design by Luke Wroblewski.
+Most research conducted lead one way or another to the book Web Form Design by Luke Wroblewski.
 This book is highly recommended as an deep-dive on web forms.